STEVE INSKEEP, Host:

-Mr. BRIAN WUDSKOWEN (Head, Job Retraining Organization, Coventry, England): I think Britain in the 1970s had many of the features of America today, and we have probably as a country been through this industrial transition, this industrial change earlier.
+BRIAN WUDSKOWEN: I think Britain in the 1970s had many of the features of America today, and we have probably as a country been through this industrial transition, this industrial change earlier.

 GIFFORD: Brian Wudskowen(ph) runs an organization that combines government and private money to help retrain the newly unemployed.
 Looking out of what used to be the Ryton car plant, he says the key is getting government and business to work together and to focus on reinventing the local economy.

 WUDSKOWEN: Well, just in front of us is going to be a national distribution center for a mail-order company.
 And then over to the right will be manufacturing units, but manufacturing not cars, but things like mobile phones and technology-based industries.